An009/ai-kid-story-teller/README.md

 * **AI-Powered Story Generation**: Generate unique stories based on user-selected preferences.
     * **Customizable Prompts**: Users can specify a hero's name and type, setting, theme, age group, and story length.
     * **Cohere API Integration**: Leverages the Cohere API for rich story content generation.
-* **Interactive 3D Companion**: A charming 3D character that responds to user interactions and guides them through the app.
     * **Dynamic Animations**: The character exhibits various states like idle, welcoming, encouraging, celebrating, guiding, reading, and thoughtful.
     * **Positioning System**: The character adapts its position based on the current view (homepage, sidebar, corner, etc.).
     * **Performance Optimized**: Utilizes CSS 3D transforms, `will-change`, and Intersection Observers for smooth animations.